rocjs/roc-package-web-app-react/GUIDE.md

 These commands are important for your daily development workflow and they can be abbreviated as `roc build`, `roc clean`, `roc dev` and `roc test`.
 For information about how to use the commands and their available settings add the help option `-h` (`--help`) when running them.

-Your bootstrapped project has also created aliases in your `package.json` for these commands, so `npm run build`, `npm start` etc. also work as expected for those familiar with npmscripts.
+Your bootstrapped project has also created command aliases in your `package.json` for these commands, so `npm run build`, `npm start` etc. also work as expected for those already familiar with npmscripts.

 To start the development server and launch the app in your browser, run
 `$ roc dev` which will open a new tab like in the screenshot:

 ![my-app in the browser](rocdev.png)

 Here you see your React app running in development mode.
-You can open the files in your favourite editor and they will be live-reloaded in the browser as you make modifications to them.
+You can open the files in your favourite code editor and they will be live-reloaded in the browser as you make modifications to them.
 Development mode in your Roc project is powerful and you get a great set of tools that are ready to be used.
+No extra setup required.ß

 By default you can open Redux DevTools in the browser by pressing `ctrl+h` on your keyboard.
 A running BrowserSync instance can be found on port `3031`.

-Development mode is reserved for local development only.
-You should never use it in production.
+Development mode is reserved for local development only. **You should never use it in production.**

 Use `roc build` to build bundles optimized for production.
 Start them with `roc start`.